Christian Eriksen: Denmark midfielder to be fitted with heart-starting device following cardiac arrest

-Christian Eriksen will be fitted with a heart-starting device (ICD) following his cardiac arrest during Euro 2020, Denmark team doctor Morten Boesen has confirmed.
+Christian Eriksen will be fitted with a heart-starting device (ICD) after suffering a cardiac arrest during Euro 2020, Denmark team doctor Morten Boesen has confirmed.

 Speaking after the match, Boesen said Eriksen was "gone", but swift treatment on the field of play and by hospital staff meant the Inter Milan midfielder was stabilised, and he was later able to send his greetings to team-mates.